Your Ideas for Change

 The Students' Union is a complex organisation with many different facets, projects and activities so we recommend that you arrange to meet a member of the Representation Development Team so that you can get a full picture of the likely impact of your idea if it were to be passed.
 This will help give your idea the best chance of passing.

-It's important to be aware of existing policy as this lasts for 3 years unless it is overturned by a higher body or referendum (or if the resolutions specified indicate an earlier deadline) therefore it cannot simply be replaced by a new policy.
+It's important to be aware of existing policy as this lasts for at least the next two years unless it is overturned by a higher body or referendum (or if the resolutions specified indicate an earlier deadline) therefore it cannot simply be replaced by a new policy.

 How do I write a Union Council Motion?